 The mission of the nursing program, as an integral part of Bushnell University, is to respond to the higher educational and healthcare needs of our culturally diverse communities.
-We prepare ethical nurse leaders and educators to lead the way toward continuous improvement in evidence-based healthcare within their complex workplace as well as local and global communities.
-We embrace the University's mission to foster wisdom, faith, and service through excellent academic programs grounded in the arts and sciences that demonstrate compassion and respect toward all people served.
+We prepare ethical nurse leaders and educators to lead the way toward evidence-based, quality improvement within a variety of health care and educational communities.
+We embrace Bushnell's mission to foster wisdom, faith, and service through excellent academic programs grounded in the arts and sciences that demonstrate compassion and respect toward all people served.